DevOp-Edureka/git-branchs-merge-conflict/myInfo.md

-My Name is Master , I live in Malaysia , I love Travelling !
+My Name is Developer !, I live in Singapore.This file added by 'MAIN'(First Edit by Dev1) , I love Travelling !
 Cheersgit init